The secrets of working therapeutically in Thai Massage

 Working therapeutically doesn’t mean that you need to know lots of special and unique Thai Massage techniques.
 But it does mean that you have to approach therapy sessions in a different way from doing regular whole-body sessions.

-When you want to do effective therapy work, you will often have to forego whole body sessions due to time constraints and focus on specific areas which need the attention most.
+When you want to do effective therapy work, you will often have to forego whole-body sessions.
+This is because you will have only so much time available, and you will need that time to focus on specific areas that need your attention most.

 There are several elements that will improve your therapy work.

 Element one – stay longer on one area

 Therapy in Thai Massage is not necessarily a complicated affair.
-Often all you need to do is just stay longer on a particular area and keep working it.
+Often all you need to do is just stay longer on a particular area and keep working on it.

 Element two – modify your techniques until they work best